Pessina/facebook-oauth/README.md

 # Facebook OAuth

-A TypeScript library for implementing Facebook OAuth in modern browsers.
+A TypeScript library for implementing Facebook OAuth using PKCE

 ## Installation